 With just 24 hours in Valencia, you will need to cover a lot of ground.
 This itinerary will help you navigate the city to cram more excitement into your vacation.

-Luckily, the city is easy to experience on foot.
+Luckily, Valencia is easy to experience on foot.
 You’ll start in the old district and follow an old riverbed that cuts through the centre of Valencia, making it almost impossible to get lost.

 Preparing for your Valencia itinerary?
 Don’t forget to protect yourself with travel insurance!